Shameel Chembakath

 Shameel Chembakath (born 12 January 1986) is an Indian football manager and former professional player who played as a defender.
-He is currently the head coach of Reliance Foundation Young Champs U-19.
+He is currently the assistant coach of FC Goa.
+He previously served as the head coach of Reliance Foundation Young Champs U-19. and interim head coach of Hyderabad FC in the Indian Super League.

 After retiring from football at an early age due to injury, he started coaching career with under-15 team of Kerala Blasters in 2017.
-Shameel also worked as the assistant coach of Blasters reserves that won the 2019–20 season of the Kerala Premier League.

 Playing career

 Shameel started his youth career in Jharkhand by playing for the SAIL football academy in 1998.
 He signed first professional contract with Viva Kerala in 2004.
 Shameel spent one year with Viva Kerala before signing for Vasco Sports Club Goa.
 In 2007, he was signed by the Kolkata based club Mohammedan S.C..
 During time with Mohammedan, he suffered hamstring injury.
 In 2008, Bengal Mumbai FC signed Shameel.
 He had been called for India national football team camp in 2007 for the Olympic qualifier competitions, but did not qualify to the final squad.
 He was forced to retire in 2009, aged just 23, after failing to recover from the long-term hamstring injury.